 Choice of Law and Venue Provisions in the Registry Agreement

-The Subgroup identified several alternative approaches for the RA, which could also apply to the RAA:
+The Subgroup identified several alternative approaches for the RA, which could also apply to the RAA.
+The body of the Report discusses the advantages and disadvantages of each approach.:

 Menu Approach.
 The Subgroup supports a “Menu” approach, where the governing law would be chosen before the contract is executed from a “menu” of possible governing laws.
 The menu needs to be defined; this could best left to ICANN and the registries.
 The Subgroup discussed a number of possible menus, which could include one country, or a small number of countries, from each ICANN Geographic Region, plus the status quo (no choice of law) and/or the registry’s jurisdiction of incorporation and/or the countries in which ICANN has physical locations.

 The Subgroup has not determined what the menu items should be, but believes there should be a balance between the advantages and disadvantages of having different governing laws apply to the same base RA, which likely suggests having a relatively limited number of choices on the menu.
-The Subgroup has also not determined how options will be chosen from the menu, e.g., the registry could simply choose from the menu, or it could be negotiated with ICANN?
+The Subgroup has also not determined how options will be chosen from the menu, e.g., the registry could simply choose from the menu, or it could be negotiated with ICANN.

 “California” (or “fixed law”) Approach.
 A second possible option is for all RAs to include a choice of law clause naming California and U.S. law as the governing law.